UK pledges more aid to Ukraine as Europe marks VE Day

 Britain has already committed to about 1.5 billion pounds for Ukraine, including humanitarian aid and loan guarantees.

+Bas, as the second highest-ranking German government official after the president, is the most senior German politician to visit Ukraine so far.
+Foreign Minister Annalena Baerbock is also expected to visit in the coming days, Chancellor Olaf Scholz said last week.

+Ukrainian Prime Minister Denys Shmyhal posted a photo of himself shaking hands with Bas on Twitter.
+He wrote that Ukraine is counting on Germany’s support to recover Ukraine and join the European Union.

-Also Sunday, Croatia’s prime minister visited Ukraine following reports that a Croatian citizen fighting in Mariupol was captured by Russian forces.
+Croatia’s prime minister was also in Ukraine Sunday following reports that a Croatian citizen fighting in Mariupol was captured by Russian forces.

 The Croatian government said in a statement that the visit by Andrej Plenkovic presented “an expression of solidarity and support” with the Ukrainian leadership and the people.